Transposition of the great arteries

 What you can do

-Write down questions to ask your doctor.
+- Write down questions to ask the health care provider.

-What treatments are available, and which do you recommend?
+- What other treatments are available, and which do you recommend?

-Are there any brochures or other printed material that I can take home with me?
+- Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, such as:
+Your health care provider is likely to ask you a number of questions, such as: